HeatWise Home

 Heat pump cost calculator

-Select Switzerland and override prices with your own supplier rates.
+Select Switzerland assumptions and override with your latest tariff and quote data.

 Heat pump sizing calculator

-Sense-check heat loss before asking for a professional room-by-room survey.
+Sense-check likely size range before commissioning a full room-by-room survey.

 Insulation guide and ROI

-Estimate how fabric upgrades could reduce heating demand.
+Estimate how fabric improvements could reduce demand before system replacement.

 Frequently asked questions